adrianvidrascu/anno2020_5di_team3/docs/vision_statement.md

 **Schedule Information:**

-- 05/12/2019 - Project Documentation (Vision Statement)
-- 12/12/2019 - Project Documentation (Software Requirements Specification)
-- 19/12/2019 - Project Documentation (Software Project Management Plan)
+- 05/01/2020 - Pre-Project Documentation
 -  gg/mm/yyyy - Creation of the site
-- gg/mm/yyyy – Creation of the DB Account
+- gg/mm/yyyy – Creation of the DB Account and the log in functionality
 - gg/mm/yyyy - Adding the personal area of the site(DB field)
 - gg/mm/yyyy – Creation of the DB Seeds
 - gg/mm/yyyy – Adding the formula of agricultural yield